code-distortion/adapt/README.md

     protected string $defaultConnection = 'mysql';

     /**
+     * When browser-tests are being performed, transaction-based database
-     * When performing browser tests, "reuse_test_dbs" needs to be turned off.
+     * re-use needs to be disabled.
      *
      * This is because the browser (which runs in a different process and
      * causes outside requests to your website) needs to access the same
-     * database that your tests build.
+     * database that your test built.
      *
-     * When this value isn't present Adapt will attempt to detect if a browser
+     * If you don't specify this value,  Adapt will automatically
-     * test is running.
+     * detect if a browser test is running.
      *
      * @var boolean
      */